saks/lua-resty-repl/README.md

 * Pretty print for objects
 * A Powerful and flexible command system
 * Ability to view and replay history
+* Ability to see a context and source of the place in code from where repl was started
 * Runtime invocation (use Resty Repl as a developer console or debugger)
 * Tab completion
 * Simple and easy way to debug lua running in the nginx ([openresty](http://openresty.org/en/))